bitelxux/anagrams/anagrams.rst

 sorted given word.

 The building of the list is very fast, as no operation involved.
-However, further searchs are very slow due to the dictionary needs to be complely walked in order to find anagrams.
+However, further searches are very slow due to the dictionary needs to be completely walked in order to find anagrams.

 .. code-block:: python
   :startinline: true